gazebo-tooling/action-gz-ci/README.md

 The `cmake-args` can be used to pass additional CMake arguments to the build.
 If building with codecov is enabled, it is not possible to override the build type, which will always be `CMAKE_BUILD_TYPE=coverage`.

+### Doxygen

+Doxygen checks can be enabled with `doxygen-enabled: true`.
+This will make CI fail if there is code not documented properly.